langdoc/KSCTC/README.md

 ## Metadata
 Currently, only basic metadata is available.

 Session metadata can be extracted from the overview below.

+Bibliographic metadata about the text sources is found in [Bibliography](bibliography.bib).

-Metadata on the text originators is included in the individual sessions (e.g. "PAP1821m" is a male person born 1821, "AAA1932f" is a female person born 1932).
+Anonymized personal metadata about the text originators is included in the tier names in each individual session (e.g. "PAP1821m" is a male person born 1821, "AAA1932f" is a female person born 1932).

 More detailed metadata is planned to be published (in CMDI format) later.